piccassol/solana-pipkit/README.md

     Ok(())
 }
-Find more examples in the examples/ directory.
+More examples are available in the examples/ directory.

+⚠️ Note
+This is an early-stage utility crate.
+APIs may evolve, and breaking changes can occur as the toolkit matures.

 License
-Licensed under the MIT License.

-Rust logo

-Solana crab logo
+MIT © ARK Technologies
 Built by Noah Michél at ARK Technologies